Understanding Alcohol Addiction

 An addiction to alcohol is described in many different terms.
 Alcohol Abuse

 is the practice of binging or drinking too much, but doesn't mean an addiction.
-Nowadays the clinical term for being addicted to alcohol is an 'Alcohol Use Disorder
+Nowadays the clinical term is an 'Alcohol Use Disorder

 is used to describe a situation where an individual has become physically and psychologically dependent to drinking.
 It is also called Alcohol Dependency

 , dependence or problem drinking.
 Regardless the terminology, if you cannot stop or curb drinking, you have a problem and most likely an addiction.
-The pages that follow in this article will help you with questions to answer regarding your drinking habits.
+We would like to help you to better understand the signs of alcoholism

 The American Medical Association, National Institute on Alcohol Abuse and Alcoholism, as well as the Substance Abuse and Mental Health Services Administration all consider alcohol addiction as a progressive disorder or disease.
 This is an often discussed and debated concept, because it is a disease that is self-inflicted.
 However it fits all the criteria of the disease model of being chronic, often relapsing, has discernable symptoms and requires specified treatments.

-Those dependent on alcohol will develop high tolerances to drinking, or will have to move onto harder drinks to get drunk over time.
+Alcoholism develops high tolerances to drinking, where one will have to move onto harder drinks to get drunk over time.
 Dependency also means withdrawal when an individual doesn't have the right levels of alcohol in their system.
-Alcohol withdrawal symptoms can vary and can range from minor things to severe and life threatening maladies.
+The withdrawal symptoms can vary and will range from minor things to severe and life threatening complications.
 Some withdrawal symptoms include:

 - The Sweats